fastvideo/gpu-camera-sample/README.md

 * Debayer with HQLI (5&times;5 window), DFPD (11&times;11), MG (23&times;23) algorithms
 * Wavelet-based denoiser
 * Gamma (linear, sRGB)
-* JPEG / MJPEG encoding
+* JPEG / MJPEG encoding/decoding
+* Optional H.264 encoding/decoding
 * Output to monitor
 * Export from GPU to CPU memory
-* Storage of compressed data to SSD or streaming via FFmpeg RTSP
+* Storage of compressed images/video to SSD or MJPEG/H.264 streaming

 Processing is done on NVIDIA GPU to speedup the performance.
 The software could also work with raw images in PGM format and you can utilize these images for testing or if you don't have a camera or if your camera is not supported.
 More info about that project you can find <a href="https://www.fastcompression.com/blog/gpu-software-machine-vision-cameras.htm" target="_blank">here</a>.